Users may connect with CockroachDB Cloud in two ways:

 The connection string generated to connect to your application uses the

 verify-full SSL mode by default to verify a node’s identity.
 This mode encrypts the data in-flight as well as verifies the identity of the CockroachDB node, thus ensuring a secure connection to your cluster.
-Using this mode prevents MITM (Man in the Middle) attacks, impersonation attacks, and eavesdropping.
+Using this mode prevents MITM (Machine in the Middle) attacks, impersonation attacks, and eavesdropping.